PrettyFloralBonnet/javascript-notes/Objects/property-flags-descriptors.md

 ### Non-enumerable

-Non-enumerable properties are excluded from `for..in` loops, as well as from `Object.keys`.
+Non-enumerable properties are excluded from `for...in` loops, as well as from `Object.keys`.

 ### Non-configurable